PowerAppsDarren/linux-ultimate-reference/readme.md

 ## Credits

 - Ubuntu brand colors and design inspiration from Canonical
-- Font Awesome icons for navigation
+- Font Awesome icons for navigation and UI elements
 - Created for the Linux community with ❤️